 - Heat the person, not the home – This isn't possible for all households, but if you are able to, it's usually cheaper to heat yourself rather than the whole house.
 Look for electric blankets and heaters for quick bursts.

-- Only use white goods efficiently – Try to only put your washing machine and dishwasher on when they're full and use eco settings where possible.
-Washing at 30oC or below is usually more energy efficient than hot washes.
+- Use white goods efficiently – Try to only put your washing machine and dishwasher on when they're full and use eco settings where possible.
+Washing at 30oC or below is usually more energy-efficient than hot washes.
+Our guide to how much your appliances cost to run has specifics on which appliances make the biggest difference on your bills.

 - Add loft insulation and draft proofing – Improving your loft insulation is a good way to make your home feel cosier in the winter months and bring down your bills.
 Draft proofing can be a cheap way to get started.